11.3%

 Why Black men?

-According to the CDC's National Diabetes Statistics Report, 2020, men in the U.S have a higher incidence of type 2 diabetes (diabetes) than women.
-Further, the prevalence of diagnosed diabetes is also 1.3 times higher among non-Hispanic Black men and two times higher among Hispanic men than non-Hispanic white men.
+According to the CDC's National Diabetes Statistics Report, 2024, men in the U.S have a higher incidence of type 2 diabetes (diabetes) than women.
+Further, the prevalence of diagnosed diabetes is also 1.7 times higher among non-Hispanic Black men and 1.6 times higher among Hispanic men than non-Hispanic white men.
 A growing body of literature demonstrates the critical role of gender in the management of health behaviors such as diabetes and shows that male gender norms can conflict with healthy behaviors.
 Cultural expectations for male self-reliance can negatively affect help-seeking from health professionals, and societal beliefs that men should display autonomy, dominance and cope independently with pain or discomfort, can create barriers to asking for help from family members to support health behavior change, or following health advice given by medical professionals.

 Dominant sociocultural perspectives of masculine beliefs and values have been developed specifically for Latino and Black men and have key implications for health.
 Men of color share similar aspects of mainstream male gender beliefs and values.
 However, they occupy different social spaces, and the interplay between race, class, culture, and other factors significantly affects the way masculinity manifests itself among Black men.
 The DīMH Lab's primary mission is to take into account these specific social and cultural contexts with a focus on barriers and facilitators for Black men in managing their Type 2 diabetes in order to adapt and implement culturally tailored approaches to promote and sustain diabetes self-management.